Top 29 Data Engineer Interview Questions And Answers

 • There might be security and technical issues.

-Q #25)The work of data engineers is usually ‘backstage’.
+Q #25) The work of data engineers is usually ‘backstage’.
 Are you comfortable working away from the ‘spotlight’?

-Answer: Your hiring manager wants to know if you love limelight or you can work well in both situations.
+Answer: Your hiring manager wants to know if you love the limelight or if you can work well in both situations.
 Your answer should tell them that although you do like the limelight, you are comfortable working in the background as well.

-“ What matters to me is that I should be an expert in my field and contribute to my company’s growth.
+“What matters to me is that I should be an expert in my field and contribute to my company’s growth.
 If I have to work in the spotlight, I am comfortable doing that as well.
-If there is an issue that executives need to address, I will not hesitate in raising my voice and bringing it to their attention.”
+If there is an issue that executives need to address, I will not hesitate to raise my voice and bring it to their attention.”

 Q #26) What happens when the Block scanner detects a corrupt data block?

 Answer: This question is meant for them to find out if you are self-motivated and eager enough to contribute to the success of the projects.
-If possible, answer the question with an example where you took the charge of a project or came up with an idea.
+If possible, answer the question with an example of where you took charge of a project or came up with an idea.
 And if you ever presented a novel solution to a problem, don’t miss it either.

-Example answer: “ In my last job, I took part in finding out why we have a high employee turnover rate.
-I observed the data closely from various departments where I found highly correlated data in key areas like finance, marketing, operations, etc. and the rate of employee turnover.
+Example answer: “In my last job, I took part in finding out why we have a high employee turnover rate.
+I studied the data from various departments, where I found highly correlated data in key areas like finance, marketing, operations, etc., and the rate of employee turnover.

 Collaborated with the department analysts for a better understanding of those correlations.
 With our understanding, we made some strategic changes that affected the employee turnover rate positively.”